Menu

 Upon completion of this workshop, participants should be able to:

-PLEASE NOTE: This event will be recorded.
+PLEASE NOTE: This event will be recorded to be produced as an on-demand program.
 By registering for this event you are consenting to a recording being made which may include your voice and/or image.
-This recording may be available for review and downloading.
 By registering for this event, you are agreeing for your likeliness to possibly be used by Marin CAMFT.
+Registering for this Zoom training does not include access to any recording.
+If you cannot attend on the training date listed here, please do not register for this Zoom training, and instead, check Marin CAMFT On-Demand for the recorded program at a later date.

 Attendance at the live event in full and completion of the evaluation at the end qualifies for 2 hours of Continuing Education (2 CEUs).